crypticwisdom/Python_notes/Python Language/1-python-notes.md

 It's important to note that within an expression, operators with higher precedence are evaluated before operators with lower precedence.
 If operators have the same precedence, their evaluation order is determined by their position from left to right.

+# Data Structure:

 ## Python List

 A list is a versatile and commonly used data structure that allows you to store and manipulate a collection of items.
 Lists are mutable, meaning you can add, remove, or modify elements within them.

 - Used to hold sequence of values.
-- It is ordered that is, It stores it's element just the way they were entered in the list.
+- It is ordered that is, it stores it's element just the way they were entered in the list.
-- It's elements can be changed.
+- Its elements can be changed.

 ### Create a List: